KohaSuomi/koha-plugin-import-remote-biblios/README.md

 This plugin is for importing and staging biblios from remote server

+# Downloading

+From the release page you can download the latest \*.kpz file

 # Installing

 Koha's Plugin System allows for you to add additional tools and reports to Koha that are specific to your library.
 Plugins are installed by uploading KPZ ( Koha Plugin Zip ) packages.
 A KPZ file is just a zip file containing the perl files, template files, and any other files necessary to make the plugin work.